thelfer/mfem-mgis/docs/paper/joss/paper.md

 recently to reach exactly this goal and to tackle large systems with several million unknowns or even a few billion.

-## Conclusion
-The MMM mini-app is a new HPC modelling software.
-Based on an open-source software stack, it allows for the fine representation of microstructure in full 3D in the field of fuel modelling.
-On the one hand, MGIS and MFRONT bring nonlinear mechanics features such as damage, plasticity, viscoplasticity capabilities.
-On the other hand, MFEM provides advanced finite elements schemes and parallel performance (tested on several thousands of cores until now).
-Open-source approach was chosen mainly to: promote collaboration, improve reproducibility, and reduce costs for development and maintenance.
 References
 [1] ANDERSON R. & al. “MFEM : A modular finite element methods library”.
 Computers and Mathematics with Applications (2021) 81:42–74.
 URL: http://www.sciencedirect.com/science/article/pii/S0898122120302583
 [2] CEA and EDF.
 TFEL/MFront.
 URL: https://tfel.sourceforge.net/